Join the Project

 Order: A sugary, buttery Eccles cake (£2.50), wrapped in crisp, flaky, yielding pastry and filled with sweet currants.
 While you’re here, don’t miss trying a Chelsea bun and some other historic British breads, like English muffins, cobs, and bloomers.

-Alternatively: It’s known to be not as traditionally crafted, but the Eccles cake at St. John (26 St. John St., map), in the East End neighborhood of Clerkenwell, is also known to be crazy-good.
-Try it for elevenses at the bar, or see if it’s available for dessert, with Lancashire cheese.
+Alternatively: It’s known to be not as traditionally crafted, but the Eccles cake at nose-to-tail-dining mecca St. John (26 St. John St., map), in the East End neighborhood of Clerkenwell, is said to be crazy-good (no, there’s no pork in it).
+Try it for elevenses at the bar or see if it’s available for dessert, with Lancashire cheese.

 Forgot password